AI will use a lot of energy. That's good for the climate.

 2. Governments who are determined to win the AI race.
 The only people who can fix the thicket of regulatory barriers to building energy projects quickly.

 Many are worried that AI will increase emissions.
-This is true in the short term - emissions will probably rise for a few years.
+This is true in the short term - emissions will rise for a few years.
 But it misses the bigger picture.

 Clean energy technologies are famous for their learning rates - they get cheaper as you build more of them [footnote 1].
 Data centres create price-insensitive clean power demand that will foot the bill of expensive early projects.